 This page is currently a work in progress, and as of tonight I haven’t tested some of the examples, but ... if you’re looking for some Scala

 for loop examples — technically called a

-for comprehension — I hope these examples are helpful.
+for comprehension or for expression — I hope these examples are helpful.